TTK Group

 The TTK Group was started in 1928 by T. T. Krishnamachari, and is largely owned by the family.
 The group has revenues of over US$450 Million with a presence across India and several international markets.
 The group has joint ventures with global corporations such as SSL International and Dr. Scholl's foot care products.
 The group is also associated with several charitable and social organizations, such as the TTK Voluntary Blood Bank, the T.T.
 Ranganathan Clinical Research Foundation (a hospital for alcohol and drug addiction) and TTK Schools for the underprivileged.

-TTK Protective Devices Limited (formerly TTK – LIG) also has its own brand of Condoms, which it has been marketing since 1950's, and started its first condom manufacturing plant in 1963.
+TTK Protective Devices Limited (formerly TTK – LIG) also has its own brand of condoms, which it has been marketing since 1950s, and started its first condom manufacturing plant in 1963.
 TTK Protective Devices Limited, which was merged with TTK Healthcare Ltd. and is now no longer a separate entity, but a division of the aforementioned company, now has a capacity of around two billion condoms per year.

 History

 The TTK Group was founded in 1928 as an indenting agency by T.T.
 Krishnamachari.
 The current executive chairman of TTK Prestige T.T.Jagannathan along with Sandhya Mendonca has co-authored a book titled "Disrupt and Conquer - How TTK Prestige Became a Billion-Dollar Company".
 The book is a journey about the company's many milestones and how it had fought bankruptcy to become a successful company.

-The company was the first to introduce organised distribution to India, and began life as a distribution agent for a wide range of products ranging from Foods, Personal care products, Writing instruments, to Ethical products.
+The company was the first to introduce organised distribution to India, and began life as a distribution agent for a wide range of products ranging from foods, personal care products, writing instruments, to ethical products.

-World-renowned brands like Cadbury's, MaxFactor, Kiwi, Kraft, Sunlight, Lifebuoy, Lux, Ponds, Brylcreem, Kellogg's, Ovaltine, Horlicks, Mclean, Sheaffer's, Waterman's & much more were first brought to India by the TTK Group itself, before the Indian market was liberalised and these brands ventured into India by themselves.
+World-renowned brands like Cadbury's, Max Factor, Kiwi, Kraft, Sunlight, Lifebuoy, Lux, Ponds, Brylcreem, Kellogg's, Ovaltine, Horlicks, Mclean, Sheaffer's, Waterman's and many more were first brought to India by the TTK Group itself, before the Indian market was liberalised and these brands ventured into India by themselves.